Xiaomi's double-bending foldable phone just stole Samsung's thunder

 In a video posted to Weibo, China's answer to Twitter, Xiaomi co-founder and president Bin Lin plays a series of videos on a flat, rectangular device that looks like a tablet.
 Then he folds the right and left edges of the screen back on itself and continues using the device in typical smartphone mode.

 This is novel for two reasons.
-It's the first time any company has seen a tri-fold foldable phone prototype and at first glance, this design makes a lot of sense.
-So far we've seen foldable phones that bend down the middle, like the Royole FlexPai that's on sale now, and the folding Samsung prototype, a phone that's rumored to be called the Galaxy X, Galaxy F, Galaxy Fold or Galaxy Flex.
+It's the first time any company has seen a trifold foldable phone prototype and at first glance, this design makes a lot of sense.
+So far we've seen foldable phones that bend down the middle, such as the Royole FlexPai that's on sale now, and the folding Samsung prototype, a phone that's rumored to be called the Galaxy X, Galaxy F, Galaxy Fold or Galaxy Flex.

 Second, Xiaomi's design is the first true challenge to Samsung's early leadership in the foldable space, a brave new design that's poised to bring the stagnant smartphone market renewed interest and growth.
 Industry experts agree that foldable phones won't drive enormous sales and revenue when they first appear, but that early movers can gain experience in what works and what doesn't ahead of rivals who hang back.

-"History has shown that many users are on never-ending quest for larger and larger displays and this is a technology well-suited to addressing that challenge," said Ben Wood, chief researcher at CCS Insight, referring to foldable phones.
+"History has shown that many users are on a never-ending quest for larger and larger displays and this is a technology well suited to addressing that challenge," said Ben Wood, chief researcher at CCS Insight, referring to foldable phones.

 Read: Samsung's foldable phone faces 9 big issues